TulgaErsal/nato-avt-341-stack/README.md

 Once the build process is complete, the documentation will be available under `build/html/index.html`.

+#### Editing documentation with live updates

+Run `sphinx-autobuild source build` in the `docs` folder to receive a live html updates when editing the documentation.

 > [!WARNING]
 > Before sourcing your ROS distribution to build and/or run the stack, make sure
 > the documentation environment is deactivated (`exit` for Poetry, `deactivate`